martimfasantos/CustomPOs-for-SLMs/README.md

 Notably, results demonstrate that our proposed approach, **DPO-γ, outperforms all other preference optimization methods considered in the machine translation and summarization tasks**.

-:robot: All trained models are available for download [here](https://huggingface.co/martimfasantos).
+:robot: All trained models are available [here](https://huggingface.co/martimfasantos).

 :scroll: For a detailed exploration of the algorithms and results, refer to my [thesis repository](https://github.com/martimfasantos/MSc-Thesis).